 An incomplete and growing list of favorite "local" spots

-We started a hotly edited* list with favorite Colorado brick & mortar shops and are asking you to share your go-to neighborhood shop, wherever that neighborhood might be. *There are so many others, we can’t wait to add yours!
+We started a hotly edited* list with favorite Colorado brick and mortar shops and are asking you to share your go-to neighborhood shop, wherever that neighborhood might be. *There are so many others, we can't wait to add yours!